ShortCircuit: AlphaZero-Driven Circuit Design: Background

 \subsection{Truth Tables}

-As for any other logical graphs, we can capture the behavior of an AIG by propagating Boolean values from its primary inputs to its primary outputs.
-Each time we encounter a logical operation during the propagation, we apply it to the Boolean signals.
-Considering again the exemplar AIG from Figure~\ref{fig:AIG}, if $I_1 = 1$, $I_2 = 1$, and $I_3 = 0$, we can verify that the AIG output at $O$ is $1$ Indeed, $\wedge_4 = I_1 \wedge I_2$ yields $\wedge_4$ = $1$, which propagates to $\wedge_5 = \neg \wedge_4 \wedge \ I_3 = 0$, hence $O=\neg \wedge_5 = 1$.
-By enumerating all possible input combinations and recording the corresponding output values for each gate, we can build the AIG's full truth table, as we show in Table~\ref{tab:truth-table} for the AIG of Figure~\ref{fig:AIG}.
+As for any other logical graphs, we can capture the behavior of an AIG by propagating Boolean values from its primary inputs to its primary outputs and applying the logical operations encountered on the directed paths.
+Considering again the exemplar AIG from Fig.~\ref{fig:AIG}, if $I_1 = 1$, $I_2 = 1$, and $I_3 = 0$, propagating the Boolean signals we can verify that the AIG output at $O$ is $1$.
+By enumerating all possible input combinations and recording the corresponding output values for each gate, we can build the AIG's full truth table, as shown in Table~\ref{tab:truth-table}.
 Each row corresponds to the values of the AIG nodes for a specific set of entries $(I_1, I_2, I_3) = (i_1, i_2, i_3) \in \{0, 1\}^3$ displayed on the left part of the table.
-We can extract from this representation a binary vector of size $2^3$ (in general $2^n$) for each node of the AIG.
-For instance, the vector representation, or by abuse of notation the ``truth table'', of node $\wedge_4$ is $(0\ 0 \ 0\ 1\ 0\ 0\ 0\ 1)^\top$, and the truth table of the primary output is $(1\ 1 \ 1\ 1\ 0\ 0\ 0\ 1)^\top$.

-After discussing related works in more details, we will explain in the next section how our method utilizes this rich vector representation to learn how to generate AIGs.
+We can extract from this representation a binary vector of size $2^n$ for each AIG node.
+For instance, the "truth table" vector representation of node $\wedge_4$ is $(0\ 0 \ 0\ 1\ 0\ 0\ 0\ 1)^\top$, and the primary output one is $(1\ 1 \ 1\ 1\ 0\ 0\ 0\ 1)^\top$.
+After discussing related works in more details, we will explain in the next section how our method utilizes this rich vector representation to perform AIG generation.